swampcoin/bwrgocoin/doc/pivx-doc/developer-notes.md

             ...
         }

-        // Snwoess return is usually at the end return true;
+        // Sbwrgocoiness return is usually at the end return true;
     }
 }